-- (1) Full body harnesses, lanyards, hardware, and attachment points must meet the requirements in ANSI Z359.1-2007 - (2) All employees transferring from a helicopter to a structure/conductor must wear a full body harness and lanyard fixed to an approved attachment point on the helicopter, structure/conductor.
-An ANSI approved device that allows the worker to be attached simultaneously to the helicopter and the structure/conductor shall be used until the transfer is complete. - (3) Fall protection must be established and maintained one hundred percent during the entire time the employee is transferring from the helicopter to or off the structure/conductor. - (4) After the linemen are belted on to the helicopter via the attach points with the shock lanyard, positioning belt and the proper tools and hardware for the job loaded onboard, the pilot will maneuver the helicopter next to the structure so that the linemen can place his tools and hardware on the structure and then transfer himself to the structure. - (5) The rear door shall be removed, and the linemen must attach to a Class A external load attachment point approved by the FAA for external cargo operations. - On steel structures up to 2 workers may be transferred at the same time provided the pilot and lineworkers all agree that it is safe to do so.
-If anyone feels it is not safe to perform this method on any particular job or location, then the method shall be modified to limit the transfer to 1 worker at a time. - (6) On wood poles this method will always be limited to 1 worker at a time. - (7) All structures shall be bonded by cable to the helicopter prior to the lineman transferring between the helicopter and the structure.
-Such bonding will be done utilizing approved cables with spring loaded quick release clamps. - (8) It is extremely important, that whatever the helicopter is bonded to must be the same object that the lineman transfers on to.
+- (a) Full body harnesses, lanyards, hardware, and attachment points must meet the requirements in ANSI Z359.1-2007. - (b) All employees transferring from a helicopter to a structure/ conductor must wear a full body harness and lanyard fixed to an approved attachment point on the helicopter, structure/ conductor.
+Attaching/detaching/transferring must be performed systematically, controlled, and in a safe manner while ensuring that those transferring are not attached to two structures simultaneously (e.g., the tower and the helicopter). - (c) In order to institute proper fall protection, the pilot and crew member must discuss, in advance, the safest area of the structure to transfer to while ensuring rotor clearance and MAD limits are met and allow for fall protection to be established. - (d) After the linemen are belted onto the helicopter via the attach points with the shock lanyard, positioning belt, and the proper tools and hardware for the job loaded onboard, the pilot will maneuver the helicopter next to the structure so that the linemen can place his tools and hardware on the structure and then transfer himself to the structure - (e) The rear door shall be removed, and the linemen must attach to a Class A external load attachment point approved by the FAA for external cargo operations. - On steel structures, up to 2 workers may be transferred at the same time provided the pilot and lineworkers all agree that it is safe to do so.
+If anyone feels it is not safe to perform this method on any particular job or location, then the method shall be modified to limit the transfer to 1 worker at a time. - (f) On wood poles, this method will always be limited to 1 worker at a time - (g) All structures shall be bonded by cable to the helicopter or by touching the helicopter skid against the structure, prior to the lineman transferring between the helicopter and the structure.
+Such bonding will be done utilizing approved cables with spring loaded quick release clamps. - (h) It is extremely important, that whatever the helicopter is bonded to must be the same object that the lineman transfers on to.
 In the case of an isolated static system, grounds from the structure to the wire shall be used if the Lineman cannot safely transfer without contacting the static.
-If this is the case then the helicopter should be bonded to the wire and then the wire grounded to the structure, in that order. - (9) Once the helicopter is properly bonded and if necessary, the structure's static grounded, the lineman is ready to start transferring equipment and material to the structure.
+If this is the case, then the helicopter should be bonded to the wire and then the wire grounded to the structure, in that order. - (i) Once the helicopter is properly bonded and if necessary, the structure's static grounded, the lineman is ready to start transferring equipment and material to the structure.
 Every piece of equipment shall be placed onto the structure in a way so as to prevent any contact with the lower phases.
-Handlines, hoists, grounds, splices, cables all have the potential to come into contact with the phases and must be secured in a
+Handlines, hoists, grounds, splices, and cables all have the potential to come into contact with the phases and must be secured in a manner to prevent inadvertent release.
+Everything should be placed in a manner that does not interfere with the hand and footholds that will be used for the lineman transfer.

-- manner to prevent inadvertent release.
-Everything should be placed in a manner that does not interfere with the hand and footholds that will be used for the lineman transfer. - (10) If followed, these guidelines will minimize the risks involved in these procedures.
+(j) If followed, these guidelines will minimize the risks involved in these procedures.
 Again, before the flight begins is the time to analyze a particular situation.
 If a special condition exists, you may have to deviate slightly to gain more safety, but it should be an exception.